Gorilla Families In Uganda

 1. Kutu family

 Headed by a dominant silverback, Kutu has eight family members.
-It is one of the groups still undergoing habituation and therefore available for visits under the gorilla habituation experience.
-Tourists interested in this activity have a chance to meet the Kutu gorilla family.
+It is one of the groups still undergoing habituation and, therefore, available for visits under the gorilla habituation experience.
+Tourists interested in this activity can meet the Kutu gorilla family.

 1. Rwigi gorilla family

-This is a new gorilla family that came following Rwigi, a silverback who had a misunderstanding with Kahungye which led him to leave the family and form his own.
-The family is currently composed of 10 members inclusive of 1 silverback, 5 adult females, 2 adolescents, and 2 infants.
+This new gorilla family came following Rwigi, a silverback who had a misunderstanding with Kahungye, which led him to leave the family and form his own.
+The family comprises 10 members: 1 silverback, five adult females, two adolescents, and two infants.

 1. Bikingi gorilla group

-This group underwent habituation for over 5 years.
+This group underwent habituation for over five years.
 It started the habituation process in mid-2012 and ended in 2016.
-When members of the Mishaya family broke off, they were scattered and therefore as an initiative to bring them together, the Bikini group was formed, however, some members in the Mishaya group were not habituated therefore the need to habituate the whole group.
-It currently has 15 members led by dominant silverback Bikini.
+When members of the Mishaya family broke off, they were scattered, and therefore, as an initiative to bring them together, the Bikini group was formed.
+However, some members of the Mishaya group were not habituated, so habituating the whole group was necessary.
+It currently has 15 members, led by the dominant silverback Bikini.

 1. Mucunguzi group

-This group recently completed its habituation process, it is now one of the newly added groups in Bwindi that can be trekked.
-Mucunguzi means “savior” in the local language, it has 8 members dominated by females.
+This group recently completed its habituation process; it is now one of the newly added groups in Bwindi that can be trekked.
+Mucunguzi means “savior” in the local language; with eight members, dominated by females.

-Mucunguzi was the third youngest son in Bweza from which he was chased hence forming his own family after living in solitude for quite a while.
-The family currently has 12 members with a new addition of a newborn baby produced by Ndinkahe.
+Mucunguzi was the third youngest son in Bweza, from whom he was chased.
+Hence, he formed his own family after living in solitude for quite a while.
+The family currently has 12 members, with a new addition of a newborn baby produced by Ndinkahe.

 1. Mishaya gorilla group

-Composed of 12 members and currently led by Mwine, it was formed by Mishaya who broke away from his family Nshongi with 10 members.
-It was an aggressive gorilla that occasionally started fights in 2010 in which one of them nearly led to the death of one of its infants that was rescued by rangers but unfortunately died in 2014.
+Composed of 12 members and currently led by Mwine, it was formed by Mishaya, who broke away from his family, Nshongi, with 10 members.
+It was an aggressive gorilla that occasionally started fights in 2010, which nearly led to the death of one of its infants that was rescued by rangers but unfortunately died in 2014.

 GORILLA FAMILIES IN BUHOMA SECTOR